 An analysis of different electoral systems applied to Belgium's 2024 elections

-As every administrative matter in Belgium, its electoral system is complex.
-Still, these electoral procedures were designed by people, and hence, we can alter them.
-At this page, we have a look at the electoral system for the Belgian federal Chamber of Representatives.
-We analyze it in terms of its democratic deficit: the percentage of people that cast a valid non-blanco vote, but do not have any representation in the legislative body.
-Other fairness metrics of electoral systems exist, but because it is both simple and immediately clear that we want to keep the democratic deficit low, we focus on this measure.
+On this page, we have a look at the electoral system for the Belgian federal Chamber of Representatives.
+We analyze it in terms of its democratic deficit: the percentage of people that cast a valid non-blanco vote, but whose party of choice ends up with zero seats in the legislative body.
+Other fairness metrics of electoral systems exist, but because it is both simple and intuitively clear that we want to keep the democratic deficit low, we focus on this measure.
 We analyze the democratic deficit of the 2024 Belgian elections, estimate the worst case democratic deficit for the current Belgian electoral system, and compare this with the electoral systems of The Netherlands and the United Kingdom.

 Current democratic deficit in Belgium